Shivanikinagi/Flux/docs/GETTING_STARTED.md

 You should see:
 ```
-🚀 ChatterPay server running on port 3000
+🚀 Flux server running on port 3000
 📡 Network: Movement Testnet
 📝 Contract: 0x...
 ```